dimforge/nalgebra/README.md

 * general-purpose linear algebra (still misses a lot of features…).
 * real time computer graphics.
 * real time computer physics.

+An on-line version of this documentation is available [here](http://crozet.re/nalgebra/index.html).

 ## Using **nalgebra**
 All the functionalities of **nalgebra** are grouped in one place: the `na` module.